osisoft/PI-Adapter/V1/Installation/Uninstall the adapter.md

     **Note:** The configuration, data, and log files are not removed by the uninstall process.

-2. Optional: To remove data, configuration and log files, remove the directory _C:\ProgramData\OSIsoft\Adapters\AdapterName_.
+2. Optional: To remove data, configuration and log files, remove the directory _%ProgramData%\OSIsoft\Adapters\AdapterName_.

     This will delete all data processed by the adapter in addition to configuration and log files.